pilgreen/archie-markup/README.md

 `<marked-element>`.

 `archieml-element` parses ArchieML content and stores it in its `value` property.
 This property is set to notify Polymer of changes.
-There are a couple of ways you can pass ArchieML content.
+There are a few of ways you can pass ArchieML content.

-The ArchieML source can be specified with the archieml attribute:
+#### Archieml content can be passed in using an attribute

 ```
 <archieml-element archieml="[[externalContent]]" value="{{aml}}"></archieml-element>
 ```

-You can also provide it using a `<script type="text/archieml">` element child:
+#### Archieml content can be added as a `<script type="text/archieml">` element child:

 ```
 <archieml-element value="{{aml}}">